chipsalliance/firrtl-spec/spec.md

 Each circuit component in a module is associated to a type called its principal type.
 This is the type of data that flows through the component.
+It is used to determine the legality of connections (see [@sec:connects]).

-The principal type is used to determine whether two circuit components may be connected.
+The term "principal type" is used to emphasize it is the FIRRTL type ([@sec:types]) associated with a circuit component.
+The term is meant to distinguish it from the kind of component.
+(i.e., nodes, wires, registers, ports, submodule instances, and memories).

-For wires, registers, ports, the principal component is declared after the colon `:` when the circuit component is declared.
+For wires, registers, ports, the principal component is declared after the colon (`:`) when the circuit component is declared.

-For nodes, the principal type is inferred from the type of the expression on the left hand side of the equals sign `=` when the node is declared.
+For nodes, the principal type is inferred from the type of the expression on the left hand side of the equals sign (`=`) when the node is declared.

-For submodule instances, TODO: ???
+For submodule instances, the principal type is a bundle type determined by the ports it contains.
+Each `output` port introduces a new field with matching name and type.
+Each `input` port indtroduces a new field with matching name and type, which which is is flipped.

+The principal type of memories is a bundle type.
+The details are given in `[@sec:mem]`.

 ## Type Equivalence